Interested in a career or degree in healthcare? Here’s our list of the best paying jobs in the healthcare industry.

 Surgeons are physicians, and they care for their patients by performing surgeries.
 They treat diseases, injuries and deformities in this manner.
 The surgeon is specifically trained to use instruments that were created for the purpose of repairing damaged bone tissue and physical deformities.
 Surgeons can also use their skills to perform cosmetic surgery.

 Physicians may choose to work in one of several specialties, and these include radiology, opthalmology, gastroenterology, dermatology, cardiology and allergy.
-They may also become anesthesiologists, psychiatrists, pediatricians, internists and family physicians.
+They may also become anesthesiologists, psychiatrists, nurse midwives, pediatricians, internists and family physicians.
 Surgeons may choose to become general surgeons, but they can also work within a specialty.
 Specialties that surgeons may choose include reconstructive surgery, cardiovascular surgery, neurological surgery and orthopedic surgery.

 A physician will have one of two types of degrees.
 One is the Medical Doctor or “M.D.” degree, and the other is the Doctor of Osteopathic Medicine or “D.O.”